-- The school has a good relationship with the feeder pre-school providers and whenever possible will have visited the pre-school before the children start - The SENCO will also visit individual children, if it is felt that this would be beneficial - For children where there are multi-agency meetings planned, the SENCO will endeavor to attend - The Early Years Foundation Stage teachers conduct home visits - 'ALL about Me' information will be created to share between home and school. - The children are invited in to school in the summer term - Additional visits to the school can also be arranged with pre-school providers. - When appropriate access to appropriate training to ensure we are prepared and equipped to meet the child's needs will be undertaken. - Appropriate referrals to outside agencies will be made swiftly - Additional arrangements can be made on an individual basis
+- The school has a good relationship with the feeder pre-school providers and whenever possible will have visited the pre-school before the children start - The Early Years SEND leader will also visit individual children, if it is felt that this would be beneficial - For children where there are multi-agency meetings planned, the Early Years SEND leader or SENCO will endeavour to attend - The Early Years Foundation Stage teachers conduct home visits - 'All About Me' information will be created to share between home and school. - The children are invited in to school in the summer term - Additional visits to the school can also be arranged with pre-school providers. - Access to appropriate training to ensure we are prepared and equipped to meet the child's needs will be undertaken. - Appropriate referrals to outside agencies will be made swiftly - Additional arrangements can be made on an individual basis